Utah Summer League 2018: Schedule of Dates, Times, Points System and Format

 Utah Summer League 2018: Schedule of Dates, Times, Points System and FormatJune 30, 2018

-If you want a distraction from refreshing your Twitter feed in search of free agent news, the first of three NBA summer leagues begins play Monday.
+If you want a distraction from refreshing your Twitter feed in search of free-agent news, the first of three NBA summer leagues begins play Monday.

-The Utah Summer League features four franchises, who will use their trio of contests at Vivint Smart Home Arena as preparation for the Las Vegas Summer League, where all 30 teams take to the court.
+The Utah Summer League features four franchises who will use their trio of contests at Vivint Smart Home Arena as preparation for the Las Vegas Summer League, at which all 30 teams take to the court.

-Atlanta and Memphis open up the six-game slate set to be played over four days, while San Antonio squares off with Utah in Monday's nightcap.
+The Atlanta Hawks and Memphis Grizzlies open up the six-game slate, which is set to be played over four days, while the San Antonio Spurs square off with the Utah Jazz in Monday's nightcap.

-While the Utah Summer League won't generate as much buzz as Las Vegas due to the volume of teams participating in it, there are a few first-year players worth watching, including a trio of intriguing first-round selections.
+While the Utah Summer League won't generate as much buzz as Las Vegas because of the volume of teams participating there, a few first-year players are worth watching, including a trio of intriguing first-round selections.

 Utah Summer League Schedule